 - Spanish: Alholva.

-- Environment: Native to the Middle East, and introduced to Europe in the Middle Ages, it grows among wheat and cereals, as well as in farmed soils.
+- Environment: Native to the Middle East and introduced to Europe in the Middle Ages, it grows in wheat, cereals, and farmed soils.

 - Parts of the plant used medicinally: The seeds.